-Since the majority of the workers will be casual labourers and who will be recruited from Namasale Town and hence commuting from home, the project will not require construction of workers camps.
+Since the majority of the workers will be casual labourers and who will be recruited from Namasale Town and hence commuting from home, the project will not require construction of of workers camps.
 However, few technical workers (5-10 people) will be housed in rented houses in Namasale town.
-However, should the contractor prefer to construct a workers' camps, s/he shall acquire land in accordance with the national laws and secure all relevant permits.
-The Contractor shall also prepare site specific ESMP that will be approved by the client and subsequently by the Bank.
+However, should the contractor prefer to construct a workers's camps, s/he shall acquire land in accordance with the national laws and secure all the permits including ESIA certificate. a No-Objection from the client before establishment of the camp shall also be secured by the Contractor.
+A Bank No-Objection for the site location and management plan shall also be secured by the client.